SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 Single line comments begin with `//` and continue until the end of the line.
 Multiline comments begin with ``/*`` and end with ``*/``.
-Nesting is allowed, but the comment markers must be balanced.
+Nesting multiline comments is allowed, but the comment markers must be balanced.

 .. langref-grammar